|Page 1 of 2:|| |

 Difficult to talk exactly about the movie without spoilers, but I think my take was that the main message is that redemption comes via self-sacrifice, that people should grow up and be adults (western societies have pushed back the assuming of adulthood later and later).
 As in Dogtooth, there's a specifically Grecian comment about the old feeding off the young (though perhaps this will resonate elsewhere).

 The character that I want to hug is Monte Rosa (Aggeliki Papoulia), I think she takes a beautiful journey, the journey to altruism.

-Greek screenwriter, producer and director Yorgos Lanthimos' second
+Greek screenwriter, producer and director Yorgos Lanthimos' fourth

 feature film which he co-wrote with screenwriter Efthimis Filippou and

 co-produced, premiered In competition at the 68th Venice Film Festival

 in 2011, was screened in the Visions section at the 36th Toronto